 The Breslov commentary elucidates,

-Yeshua revealed himself as the Trunk of Souls, and likened himself to the Vine, which is a title for Israel,
+Yeshua revealed himself as the Trunk of of Tree of Souls and likened himself to the Vine, which is a title for Israel,

 Like the Menorah, the vine has a trunk whose branches spread out and bear fruit/light.
 There is a description in Jewish thought of the Throne of Solomon that connects it to the Menorah,